RockitBootcamp/Phoenix/orientation.md

   - A multiple choice test
   - A technical interview with teachers
   - Turning in a project for the milestone
-- Lessons can be redone as many times as it takes for you to grasp the material
+- Lessons are often repeated since students might be on different milestones.
-- Students can request more difficult material if they wish
+- Students can request more difficult material if they wish and are encouraged to do so if they feel like the class is not challenging them enough.
 - Homework is rarely turned in.
 There are no grades in the bootcamp so homework is never graded.
 The purpose of homework is to study and practice.
 If you don't understand a part of your homework then please ask questions but sometimes we assign homework without following up.
 The idea is that you are responsible for following up if you have questions.

 ## Class Materials

 - The schedule and some "power-point" style presentations are at [Google Drive](https://drive.google.com/a/azpixels.com/#folders/0Bx5x0ObRW281Q1lEbnJoOFBoUW8)
 - Most class materials are at GitHub in the [Student Resources Repository](https://github.com/RockitBootcamp/Student-Resources)
-  - Each milestone has approximately 14-18 lessons and discovering which lessons of Student Resources belong to which milestone is documented in the 15.2 repo
+  - Each milestone has approximately 14-18 lessons and discovering which lessons of Student Resources belong to which milestone is documented in the course's respective repository name.
+For example the "Frontend" course has a repo called Frontend
   - Each lesson has a list of objectives which you are responsible for learning
   - The objectives also double-serve as a study guide for any tests and interviews
   - All lessons have links to outside resources that will supplement the in-class lesson